francis2/api/csharp/services-api/docs/UsersApi.md

-Updates a existing entity of MarketDataSubscription
+Updates an existing entity of MarketDataSubscription

 ### Example
 ```csharp